mattrude/pgpkeyserver/doc/dns-dane-record.md

 There are multiple ways to create a OpenPGP DANE DNS Record, below we will talk about the two may ways.

-### Using GnuPG 2.1.9+
+### Method 1: Using GnuPG 2.1.9+

-GnuPG version [2.1.9](https://lists.gnupg.org/pipermail/gnupg-announce/2015q4/000380.html) and greater has a nice little function `--print-dane-records` that prints the dane record for you.
+GnuPG version [2.1.9](https://lists.gnupg.org/pipermail/gnupg-announce/2015q4/000380.html) and greater has a nice little function, `--print-dane-records` that prints the dane record for you.

-    gpg2 --print-dane-records -k user@example.com
+    gpg2 --print-dane-records -k m@mattrude.com

 You should receive an output similar to the text below.